First Nations University of Canada Annual

 MUST SEE, MUST DO

-Camp or rent a teepee in Grasslands National Park to experience the wild prairie at its finest (www.parkscanada.gc.ca/grasslands).
+Camp, rent a teepee, or stay in an oTENTik in Grasslands National Park to experience the wild prairie at its finest (www.parkscanada.gc.ca/grasslands).

 Witness one of Nature’s most awesome spectacles as hundreds of thousands of migrating geese, cranes and other waterfowl stage in late September and October.
-Hotspots include Last Mountain Lake National Wildlife Area and the Quill Lakes International Bird Area (www.quill-lakes-bird-area.com).
+Hotspots include Last Mountain Lake National Wildlife Area and the Quill Lakes International Bird Area.

 Challenge yourself on Saskatchewan’s longest documented hike, the 120-km (75-mi.)
 Boreal Trail across Meadow Lake Provincial Park’s picture-perfect forested lakelands.
-Dedicated backcountry campsites make for a true wilderness experience (www.saskparks.net/borealtrail).
+Dedicated backcountry campsites make for a true wilderness experience.

 The Great Sand Hills are Canada’s second largest sand dunes, eclipsed only by Saskatchewan’s remote Athabasca Sand Dunes.
 These, however, are easily accessible; simply drive right up to massive walls of sand beside the road, then go for a hike.
 Set the stage with a stop at the Great Sandhills Museum & Interpretive Centre in Sceptre, then follow the signs south to the magical landscape (www.greatsandhillsmuseum.com).